scikit-rt/scikit-rt/docs/markdown/docker.md

    rather than `docker container restart`, this will create a new container instance.
 Modifications made outside the work directory of the previous container instance won't be visible.
-The previous instance remains available, and may be restarted as outlined above.
+The previous instance remains available, and may be restarted as outlined in this step.

+## Connecting to a container

+8. To connect to a (running) container:

+   - Determine the identifier, `<container_id>`, of your container:

+     ```
+     docker ps -a
+     ```

+   - To connect to a bash shell in the container:

+     - without root privileges:
+     ```
+     docker exec -it <container-id> bash
+     ```

+     - with root privileges:
+     ```
+     docker exec -u root -it <container-id> bash
+     ```

+9. To terminate the connection, from the bash shell type `exit`.

 ## Deleting a container

-8. To delete a container:
+10. To delete a container:

     - Make sure that you have a copy outside the container of all files that you want to keep, for example by copying them to the work directory shared between container and local file system, and specified in step 2.

     - Determine the identifier, `<container_id>`, and status of the container to be deleted:

       ```
       docker ps -a
       ```

     - If the container is running, then stop it.

       ```
       docker stop <container_id>
       ```

     - Remove the stopped container:

       ```
       docker rm <container_id>
       ```